DevelopIntelligenceBoulder/microbloglite-capstone-starter/README.md

 A class is added/removed to visually reperesent if the post is liked.
 A function printLikes is also called to get an accurate count of likes.

+-Andrew: The code i found the most interesting was figuring out how to see more than the default 100 posts from users on the posts page.
+As a group, we had a difficult time figuring out how to see more than 100 posts until we realized we had to set the query parameter list to 2000. fetch(apiBaseURL + "/api/posts?limit=2000", options)
+    .then((response) => response.json())
 ## And another section here